 It is a supportive relationship but not a therapeutic relationship such as counselling.
 It is more akin to the role of a personal trainer than a friend.
 So not every conversation about spiritual matters is spiritual direction.

 The title ‘spiritual direction’ is historical: a spiritual director will help us discern the working of the Holy Spirit in our life and will not tell us what to do.
 The diocese has a list of approved Spiritual Directors.
-If interested in exploring further please contact Bev Hughes, PA to the Head of Ordained & Lay Ministry/Acting Warden of Readers and the DDVO.
+If interested in exploring further please contact Monisola Orafidiya, PA to the Head of Ordained & Lay Ministry/Warden of Readers and the DDVO.